crazybusy/py-login-cli/README.md

   -n, --no-otp       login without the otp even if it is enabled.
 Safe mode, use password
   -o, --offer-otp    Offer the option of using the OTP to the user
   -r, --run-no-user  Run the payload application even if the user is not available

+TODO's
+* Take username and password on the command line
+* Allow to specify program to run as option in addition to a positional argument.
+What if both are specified on the command line??